danwritecode/clings/README.md

 3. Create 1 or more ".c" exercise files.
 The file(s) should either fail to compile, or run, or both.
     - The exercise files should be interactive, they should lead the user to learning the things they need to learn.
     - If multiple exercises are needed to have then build up knowledge, then this is fine.

+**Note:** The objective is not to directly copy the examples or code in the book.
+We want to create exercises based on the concepts covered in the chapter.
+The book is serving as a rough guideline for the exercises.
+Once we have all the exercises from the book, all contributors will work together to figure out how to consolidate and come up with a final set of exercises as the book can be redundant in some spots.

 Feel free to ask questions if you need more details.